gherardovarando/mapextension/index.md

 To load a map you can either select the map.json file from the menu `Maps > Load map` or dragging the map.json file into the application, in the maps list.
 You can also use the :heavy_plus_sign: button in the header bar.

-If in the map is defined a `basePath` variable MultiMap will show a warning and ask you if you want to redefine locally the `basePath` value (just do it for locally saved maps).
+If in the map is defined a `basePath` variable  a warning will be shown and it will ask you if you want to redefine locally the `basePath` value (just do it for locally saved maps).

 #### Create a map

 To create a new map use the `Maps > Create map` menu or the :heavy_plus_sign: button in the header bar.
 You will have to input the name of the map and the map will be created, you can then add layers.

 #### Add layers